facebookresearch/HolisticTraceAnalysis/README.md

    insights into memory bandwidth utilized and number of outstanding operations on each CUDA stream.
 1. __Trace Comparison__ - A trace comparison tool to identify and visualize the differences between traces.
+1. __CUPTI Counter Analysis__ - An experimental API to interpret GPU performance counters.
+It attributes performance measurements from kernels to PyTorch operators, and can help with kernel optimization and roofline analysis.

 ## Installation